 Welcome to the Center for Scientific Review (CSR)

 Dr. Noni Byrnes is Director of the Center for Scientific Review (CSR) at the National Institutes of Health (NIH).
-In this capacity, she leads a staff of more than 500 scientific, support and contract personnel, and is responsible for overseeing a majority of the NIH peer review process.
+In this capacity, she leads a staff of about 600 scientific, support and contract personnel, and is responsible for overseeing a majority of the NIH peer review process.

 CSR handles the receipt and referral of all applications to NIH as well as those to other agencies within the Department of Health and Human Services, such as the Centers for Disease Control and the Food and Drug Administration.
 CSR reviews about 76% of all NIH grant applications in more than 1300 review meetings per year.

 Prior to being appointed Director, Dr. Byrnes served in a variety of roles at CSR in positions of increasing responsibility.
 She began as a Scientific Review Officer in 2000 in the Biological Chemistry and Macromolecular Biophysics Integrated Review Group (IRG).
 In 2006, she became Chief of the Cell Biology IRG and, in 2012, Director of the Division of Basic and Integrative Biological Sciences, where she oversaw more than 60 study sections in a range of different areas of basic science, including genomics; cell, developmental and structural biology; bioengineering; and basic cancer biology.
 In January 2018, she was appointed Acting Deputy Director, and in May 2018, she assumed the role of Acting Director of CSR, before being named CSR Director on February 14, 2019.